 - The effective field-proven condition monitoring technologies (i.e. vibration, acoustic emission, infrared thermography and wear debris) that should be used for work order development will be described in detail.

 - Integration of reliability centered maintenance/risk based maintenance with maintenance planning and scheduling will be discussed in detail.

 - Finally, Computerized Maintenance Management Systems (CMMS) and radically novel Enterprise Resource Planning Software will be demonstrated.

-> The course will be presented in an interactive format with ample details from the trainer.
-The trainer will use comprehensive Power Point slides, hand-outs and industrial case study material, including videos and practical Group exercises.
+The course will be presented in an interactive format with ample details from the trainer.
+The trainer will use comprehensive Power Point slides, hand-outs and industrial case study material.

-> The Main Course Objectives Include:
+The Main Course Objectives Include:

 - Systematic and structured analysis of the main maintenance best practice planning principles